aleppard/argus/README.md

     docker build -t aleppard/argus:0.1 .
     docker run -p 3000:8080 -it aleppard/argus:0.1

-You may need to prefix the `docxker` commands with sudo.
+You may need to prefix the `docker` commands with sudo.